hausec/PowerZure/docs/Functions/operational.rst

 ::

-  Execute-MSBuild -ResourceGroup TestRG -VM AzureWin10 -File C:\tempbuild.xml
+  Invoke-AzureRunMSBuildd -VMName AzureWin10 -File 'C:\temp\build.xml'

 .. _**Parameters**-22:

 **Parameters**

--ResourceGroup

-Resource group name the VM is located in

--VM
+-VMName

 Name of the virtual machine to execute the command on